Do your career plans need a good kick in the caboose? Do you find yourself shouting “All aboard!” when loading passengers into your personal vehicle?

 Explore the great outdoors, big cities, and small towns in between during a rewarding career as a railroad conductor.
-Not many people know how to become a train conductor.
+Not many people think about working on a train as a career, but it is definitely a cool option.
 Railway workers represent a tight-knit community in which greenhorns must pay their dues to work their way up the pecking order.
-Fortunately, we here at Blue Collar Brain have done the research for you.

 From train conductor job duties to the skills required to obtain necessary certifications, we’ll walk you through everything it takes to land the job of your dreams.
 Have a look at this informational career guide and see if working as a train conductor might suit you.